pixl8/preside-ext-admin-dashboards/README.md

 * As an admin user, I want to be able to view a dashboard with multiple widgets so that I can get an overview of a particular data scenario(s)
 * As an admin administrator, I want to be able to limit access to particular dashboard widgets so that I can protect sensitive data and functionality
 * As an admin user, I want to be able to configure widgets and have my configuration persisted so that I can customize my view of a dashboard

+### 3.0.0 Experimental

+Version 3.0.0 release introduces some new undocumented features that will be fully released in a point release soon.
+The stories are:

+* As an admin user, I want to be able to create and share my own dashboards in order to create user and business specific dashboard views
+* As an admin user, I want to be able to insert a datatable widget into dashboards, configuring the source object, fields shown and optional filters on the data

 ## Rendering a dashboard